GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 - Examples must run as part of the integrated tests to protect features against regressions,
 - Place examples in ``examples/`` directory, and integrated tests in ``inputFiles/``,

-For more info, please refer to :ref:`IntegratedTests.rst`.
+For more info, please refer to :ref:`IntegratedTests`.

 Code Infrastructure
 ====================